 - What is your satisfaction guarantee?
 Reputable services re-clean for free if a visit is missed.

-Pin down the all-in number for your situation, confirm the waste is removed rather than binned, and check the cancellation terms before committing.
-Those three answers separate a fair deal from a frustrating one.
+Nail down the all-in number for your situation, confirm the waste actually leaves your property rather than sitting in your bin, and read the cancellation terms before you commit.
+Those three answers are what separate a fair deal from a frustrating one.

 How this fits alongside other pet services